-- In a kitchen aid mixer (or large mixing bowl (a stand mixer is best if you have it) dissolve the yeast and sugar in warm water.
+- In a large mixing bowl (a stand mixer is best if you have it) dissolve the yeast and sugar in warm water.

-- Add 2 cups of flour mixture, and margarine to yeast mixture.
+- Add in salt and 2 cups of flour to the yeast mixture.
+Stir till combined.

-- Add 1/2 cup of flour at a time, while stirring slowly, allowing to combine thoroughly after each addition.
+- Add 1/2 cup of the flour at a time, while stirring slowly, combining thoroughly after each addition.
 Until you've added 6 cups of flour total.

-- After the dough pulls from the sides, knead for 8 minutes.
+- After the dough pulls from the sides, knead it for 8 minutes.

-- Divide the dough into two equal halves and roll into loaves.
+- Divide the dough into two equal halves.

-- Rub the tops of each rectangle with margarine, all the way to the edges.
+- Rub the tops of each rectangle with melted butter.

-- Sprinkle cinnamon sugar all over the top (be generous)
+- Sprinkle cinnamon sugar over the top of the butter.

 - Roll loaves up (like you would with cinnamon rolls).

-- Cover and allow to rise for another 30 minutes till doubled, and dough reaches top of bread pan.
+- Cover again and allow to rise for another 30 minutes till doubled, and dough reaches top of bread pan.

 - Lower temperature to 375 degrees.
 Bake bread for about 25 minutes, until the top is golden brown.

-- Remove from oven, coat the tops of the loaves with melted butter.
+- Remove from the oven, coat the tops of the loaves with melted butter.
 Return to oven to bake for another 5 minutes.